modernish/modernish/README.md

   Note that modernish transparently reimplements this feature on shells without this native capability, so this feature ID is only relevant if you are bypassing modernish to access the `trap` builtin directly.
-Also, in order to be useful to modernish, this feature test only yields a positive if the `trap` command in `var=$(trap)` can be replaced by a shell function that in turn calls the builtin `trap` command.
+Also, in order to be useful to modernish, this capability is only detected if the `trap` command in `var=$(trap)` can be replaced by a shell function that in turn calls the builtin `trap` command.
 * `TRAPZERR`: This feature ID is detected if the `ERR` trap is an alias for